philshams/focus-time/README.md

 ```
 pip install focus-time
 ```
-- All testing was done on Windows 10 with Anaconda 3 in a conda environment with Python 3.8
+- Tested for use with Python 3.8.
+Currently working on Windows 10; support for Linux and MacOS upcoming.
 - Focus time can be run through any terminal that can run Python packages (tested on Anaconda prompt, powershell, command prompt).
 - In Windows: right-click the title bar of the terminal GUI, click properties, and uncheck QuickEdit Mode if applicable.
 With QuickEdit Mode, certain clicking actions cause the terminal to freeze